alexlib/flowtracks_examples/README.md

-# flowtracks_examples
+# Examples of data read/write, analysis and plotting with Flowtracks

-Click on the notebooks
+See the notebooks on nbviewer https://nbviewer.jupyter.org/github/alexlib/flowtracks_examples/tree/master/

-## additional options
+## Additional examples by Ron Shnapp
-See also Ron Shnapp work on Lagrangian plotting on BitBucket
+See also Ron Shnapp work on Lagrangian plotting on BitBucket https://bitbucket.org/ronshnapp/lagrangian_plotting_library/src/master/